ubc-library-rc/intro-git/content/03_sharing.md

 ---
 layout: default
-title: Sharing
+title: GitHub for collaboration
 parent: Lesson plan
 nav_order: 3
 ---

-## Create a repository on GitHub
+## Collaborate using GitHub
+In the previous section you created a local Git repository on your own computer.
+To share your repository and invite others to collaborate you can create an empty repository in GitHub, then link it to your local repository.

-When we have logged in to GitHub, we can create a new repository by clicking the **+** icon in the upper-right corner of any page then selecting **New repository**.
-Let's do this now.
+Log into your GitHub account and create a new repository by clicking the **+** icon in the upper-right corner of any page, then selecting **New repository**.

 * Create a new repository
 * Give it the name `hello-world`

 GitHub will ask if you want to add a README.md, license or a `.gitignore` file.
-Do not do any of that for now.
+This is not necessary because in this workshop we willDo not do any of that for now.

-> ## Choosing a license
-> Choosing a license is an important part of openly sharing your creative work online.
-For help in wading through the
+Choosing a license is an important part of openly sharing your creative work online.
+For help selecting an approparite license see <https://choosealicense.com/>.
-> many types of open source licenses, please visit <https://choosealicense.com/>.
-{: .callout}
+{: .info}

 ## Connecting your local repository to the GitHub repository